ssiyad/gogeektheme/README.md

     - Linkedin
     - Mastodon
     - Twitter
-* Homepage with latest and best posts.
+* Homepage with best posts and a section tree
 * Single pages, sections with a header and a list of articles
 * Syntax highlighting with `hightlightjs`
 * Progressive images
-* Twitter cards support
 * LaTeX support with MathJax
 * Possibility to add extra scripts with `footer_extra.html`
 * Disqus support